-A limited number of partial fee waivers are available to candidates, in cases of severe financial hardship.
-The waiver covers 50% of the exam fee, 50% of the exam fee for a candidate's first retest, and 100% of the fee for a full ADA DAT Practice Test.
-Fee waivers also cover any official score reports requested at the time of application.
-The waiver does not apply to any charges associated with rescheduling or score reporting requested after the time of initial application.
+In cases of severe financial hardship, a limited number of partial fee waivers are available per calendar year (January-December) to candidates.
+The waiver covers 50% of the exam fee, 50% of the exam fee for a subsequent administration, and 100% of the cost of a full practice test.
+The waiver does not apply to any charges associated with rescheduling or score reporting after the time of initial application.

+Fee waivers are granted on a first-come, first-served basis at intervals throughout the year to eligible candidates who have submitted the required documents.
+Fee waivers will be granted in batches on January 1, April 1, and July 1.
 Candidates who have previously received a fee waiver or who have already taken the examination are not eligible.
-A portion of the available fee waivers are reserved for candidates from historically underrepresented racial and ethnic groups (American Indian/Alaska Native, Black/African American, Latina/o, and Native Hawaiian or Other Pacific Islander) who demonstrate financial hardship.

-Candidates can obtain partial fee waiver forms from ADA.org/dat.
-The DAT Program will review all fee waiver requests and make final decisions regarding fee waivers.
-Candidates must register for a DENTPIN[®] prior to submitting a fee waiver request.
+The Examination Program will review all partial fee waiver requests and make final decisions regarding these waivers.
+Candidates must register for a DENTPIN prior to submitting a fee waiver request.

-Candidates may qualify for a partial fee waiver if the following requirements are met:
+Candidates may qualify for a partial fee waiver if each of the following requirements are met:

-- Demonstrated financial hardship

-- First time taking the examination

-- U.S. citizen or resident alien

-- Received financial aid from the candidate's educational institution
+- Demonstrated financial hardship. - First time taking the examination. - Has not previously received a partial fee waiver. - U.S. citizen or foreign national who meets either the "green card" or "substantial presence" test as described in IRS Publication 519. - Received financial aid at their educational institution.